maduwatas/Vin-HkE/README.md

 By clicking on a pre-existing alert it is possible to modify it.
 Within the detail window of an alert, the X button exits without saving the changes.

-Existing alerts can be activated or deactivated by pressing the bell button.
+Existing alerts can be enabled or disabled by pressing the bell button even you are on a route.

-To delete an alert, long press and when the delete icon appears, press it.
+To delete an alert, long press and when the delete icon appears, press it to delete.

 The alert types available are as follow: